Sundays at 4:00 PM

-Jason and Olivia are the lead planters of Neuma Church Perth.
-Together with their tribe of six children, they plan to relocate to Western Australia in late 2020.
-Their aim is to keep church simple: follow Jesus, live in community with God’s people, and be a true friend to those who are far from God.
+Jason and Olivia are the pastors of Neuma Perth.
+They live just south of the river with their tribe of six children.
+They aim to keep church simple: follow Jesus, live in community with God’s people, and be a true friend to those who are far from God.

 Jason’s favourite pastimes include date nights with his wife, hiking with his kids, and training Brazilian jiu-jitsu – usually in that order of priority.
 Olivia enjoys cooking and baking yummy treats, when not being a taxi service for her family.